zoi/Raspberry-Pi-Setup-Guide/README.md

 gpio readall
 ```

-* The last both command should give an `ok` or something.
+* The last both command should give an `ok` or something similar.
 If not, something may be broken.